It is possible to cancel your IVA if you are unhappy. However there are certain implications that you will need to be aware of.

 - How to cancel an IVA

-- What happens to any money already paid in?
+- What happens to the money you already paid in?

-- If you cancel an IVA do you have to go Bankrupt?
+- If you cancel, do you have to go bankrupt?

 If you have decided to cancel your IVA you can do so relatively easily.
 First stop your monthly payment by cancelling your standing order.
 You then need to tell the company managing the Arrangement you want them to fail it.